English

 wp.stolaf.edu/english

-The English Department offers three majors: the English major; a modified version of English major for students who wish to receive a teaching license (the English major with Communication Arts/Literature Teaching Licensure); and a major in Creative Writing.
+The English Department offers three majors: the English major, the English major with Communication Arts/Literature Teaching Licensure (a modified version of the English major for students who wish to receive a teaching license), and the Creative Writing major.
 While each of these paths is distinct, they share a commitment to the study of literature.
 Literature is one of the most compelling ways humans have reflected on their lives and the world around them, imagined different worlds, and communicated with each other.
 It offers the pleasures of artistic expression combined with the rewards of empathy and insight, knowledge and inspiration.

 In their study of literature, our students dig deeply and range widely.
-Each semester, the department offers a variety of courses, including courses in American, British, and Anglophone literature (English-language literature from Africa, Asia, and Caribbean); creative writing workshops in fiction, creative nonfiction, poetry, and other genres; and courses in areas of professional writing such as journalism and business writing.
-Students have considerable flexibility in shaping their course of study to their individual interests and aspirations.
+Each semester, the department offers a capacious array of topics, including courses in American, British, and Anglophone literatures; creative writing workshops in fiction, creative nonfiction, poetry, and other genres; courses in rhetoric and areas of professional writing such as business writing, digital rhetorics, journalism, and literary publishing.
+Students have considerable flexibility in shaping their English or Creative Writing major coursework toward their individual interests and aspirations.

-The three majors offered by the English Department are easily and frequently combined with other majors and are compatible with study abroad and away programs and courses.
+The three majors offered by the English Department are easily and frequently combined with other majors and are compatible with study-abroad and study-away programs and offerings.
 Many courses taken elsewhere can fulfill major credit.

-With their emphasis on critical thinking, creativity, and communication, each of our three majors prepares students for a variety of futures--as scholars and educators; journalists and lawyers; leaders in business, politics, publishing, and the non-profit sector; video game designers and filmmakers; and, of course, novelists, poets, and other professional writers.
+With their emphases on critical thinking, creativity, writing, and communication, each of our three majors prepares students for a variety of futures--as scholars and educators; journalists and lawyers; leaders in business, politics, publishing, and the non-profit sector; video game designers and filmmakers; and novelists, poets, and professional writers.

 Overview of English and Creative Writing Majors

-The English Department offers three distinct majors: a ten-course English major (or "graduation major"), a modified version of the standard major for students who wish to receive a teaching license (the English major with Communication Arts/Literature Teaching Licensure), and a major in Creative Writing.
+The English Department offers three distinct majors: a ten-course English major, an English major with Communication Arts/Literature Teaching Licensure (a modified version of the English major for students who wish to receive a teaching license), and a Creative Writing major.

 The English major with Communication Arts/Literature Teaching Licensure requires eight courses in the English Department and additional coursework in other departments.
 The eight required courses in the English Department are ENGL 150, ENGL 185, ENGL 205, ENGL 242, a Shakespeare course, a course in Anglophone literature, and two electives.
 Among the eight English courses required for the major, at least one must be a level III offering in literary studies.
 Independent research cannot count for a student’s level III literary studies requirement.
 Other required courses include LNGST 250, THEAT 120, and FMS 160.
 Students should consult the Education Department for further information and clarification of requirements.

-The creative writing major requires ten courses.
-This major requires a minimum of five courses in creative writing: two level II creative writing workshops (from among English 291, 292, and 293), English 150 or one additional level II creative writing workshop, and two level III advanced creative writing workshops (from among English 371, 372, and 373).
+The Creative Writing major requires ten courses.
+This major requires a minimum of five courses in creative writing: two level II creative writing workshops (from among English 274, 282, 291, 292, and 293), English 150 or one additional level II creative writing workshop, and two level III advanced creative writing workshops (from among English 371, 372, 373, and 374).
 It also requires a minimum of three courses in literary studies: English 185 and a minimum of one course in two of three categories (American, Anglophone, and British).
 In addition to these eight courses, students must complete a minimum of two electives in creative writing and/or literary studies.
-Among the courses taken in literary studies, at least one must be in literature before 1800.
+Among the courses taken in literary studies at level II or III, at least one must be in literature before 1800.
 Among the ten courses required for the major, one course must fulfill the English Department’s antiracism requirement.

 OLE Core Curriculum

-Many English courses carry OLE Core curriculum attributes in Creativity and Writing Across the Curriculum.
-Some carry Global Histories and Societies, Power and Race, or Ethical Reasoning in Context attributes.
+Many English courses carry OLE Core curricular attributes in Creativity and Writing Across the Curriculum.
+Some carry Global Histories and Societies; Ole Experience in Practice; Power and Race; Religion, Faith, and Values; and Ethical Reasoning in Context.
+English and Creative Writing majors frequently contribute to the student-run St. Olaf Messenger as newspaper staff, and year-long masthead participation is eligible for Ole Experience in Practice.

 Intended Learning Outcomes for the English Major (the standard major and the modified version for students pursuing a teaching license)